hemantksingh/messup-learn/Distributed Systems/REST.md

 ## Event driven systems

-Generally exhibit high degree of loose coupling, which allows failure isolation and allows services and consumers to evolve independently of each other.
+Event driven systems generally exhibit high degree of loose coupling, which allows failure isolation in services and independent evolution of services and consumers.

 ### Atom Based Pub Sub